Updated: Aug 16

 2. Does your church have a particular set of rules or requirements that members must follow or abide by in order to retain their membership status with the church?

-4. Are you transparent with your church's financial information?
+3. Is your church transparent with the church's financial information?
 How much does your church bring in through donations and tithing, and how is that money distributed?
-What do your profit on average?

 They do have an answer to this, sort of, on their FAQ’s Page: